Albanese kernels and Griffiths groups: Introduction

 We simply write $\sM$ if $\sim$ is rational equivalence, and write $\sM_H$ if $\sim$ is homological equivalence relative to a Weil cohomology $H$.
 If $X$ is a smooth projective variety, we write $h(X)$ for its motive in $\sM_\sim$, and only write $h_\sim(X)$ if there is a risk of confusion.
 We use the covariant convention, as in \cite{kmp} and unlike \cite{scholl}: the functor $h:\Sm^\proj\to \sM_\sim$ is covariant.
 If $\L$ is the Lefschetz motive and $M\in \sM_\sim$, we abbreviate $M\otimes \L^{\otimes n}$ to $M(n)$ (not $M(-n)$ as in \cite{scholl}).

-As in \cite[\S 2]{indec}, we work with refined Hom groups with values in the category $\Ab\otimes \Q$ of abelian groups up to isogeny; by abuse, we keep the notation $\sM_\sim(-,-)$ for these refined Hom groups.
+As in \cite[\S 2]{indec}, we use refined Hom groups with values in the category $\Ab\otimes \Q$ of abelian groups up to isogeny; by abuse, we keep the notation $\sM_\sim(-,-)$ for these refined Hom groups, and similarly for $\DM_\gm^\eff(-,-)$ in Subsection \ref{s7.4}.

 For $X\in \Sm^\proj$ and $i\ge 0$, we write $A^i_\sim(X)$ (resp. $A_i^\sim(X)$) for the group of cycles of codimension (resp. dimension) $i$ on $X$, modulo $\sim$, viewed as an object of $\Ab\otimes\Q$ (see above).
 We shall use without further mention the formulas (opposite to \cite[2.1]{scholl}):